pubkey/rxdb/docs-src/transactions-conflicts-revisions.md

 Working without transactions leads to having undefined state when doing multiple database operations at the same time.
 Most client side databases rely on a last-write-wins strategy on write operations.
 This might be a viable solution for some cases, but often this leads to strange problems that are hard to debug.

 Instead, to ensure that the behavior of RxDB is **always predictable**, RxDB relies on **revisions** for version control.
+Revisions work similar to [Lamport Clocks](https://martinfowler.com/articles/patterns-of-distributed-systems/lamport-clock.html).

-Each document is stored together with its revision string, that looks like `1-12080c42d471e3d2625e49dcca3b8e1a` and consists of:
+Each document is stored together with its revision string, that looks like `1-9dcca3b8e1a` and consists of:
 - The revision height, a number that starts with `1` and is increased with each write to that document.
-- A revision hash that is a hash string of the documents data.
-Different [RxStorage](./rx-storage.md) implementations might use different hashing methods.
+- The database instance token.

 An operation to the RxDB data layer does not only contain the new document data, but also the previous document data with its revision string.
 If the previous revision matches the revision that is currently stored in the database, the write operation can succeed.
-If the previous revision is **different** than the revision that is currently stored in the database, the operation will throw a `local conflict` error.
+If the previous revision is **different** than the revision that is currently stored in the database, the operation will throw a `409 CONFLICT` error.

 ## Conflicts